root-foundation/root/README.md

 ## Solution

-Let's now see how to *implement* RootNet.
+Let's see how to *implement* RootNet.

 Recall: RootNet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
 Each user on RootNet is assigned a *personal token*.

-RootNet is built on a decentralized blockchain ledger that contains all of the tokens in the network, including the [NetworkToken](#networktoken) that represents the potential of the *entire* network.
+RootNet is built on a decentralized blockchain Ledger that contains all of the tokens in the network, including the [NetworkToken](#networktoken) that represents the potential of the *entire* network.
 This technical "core" is developed and controlled by a non-profit organization — *RootFoundation*.

 Entities (such as companies) will be able to operate on top of RootNet to enable a wide range of products and services built on tokens, while adhering to the *policies* of RootNet that determine how entities must engage with the Ledger.

 Initially, RootFoundation will determine these policies.
-Over time, control over these policies, and more broadly RootNet's functions and evolution, will be progressively decentralized so that *users* will own, control and shape RootNet.
-If during progressive decentralization RootFoundation fails to live up to what users want, anyone can *fork* the ledger, issue a new NetworkToken and continue onwards.
+Over time, control over these policies, and more broadly *all* of RootNet's functions and evolution, will be progressively decentralized so that *users* will own, control and shape RootNet.
+If during this progressive decentralization RootFoundation fails to live up to what users want, anyone can *fork* the ledger, issue a new NetworkToken and continue onwards.

 <img src="foundation/assets/system-architecture.png" width="600" />